-Mandatory Disclosures

-- ESRS 2 General disclosures in full.
-Disclosure requirements and data points are mandatory for all companies regardless of materiality assessment. - All other sections within ESRS are subject to a materiality assessment as depicted to the right.
+Mandatory Disclosures Information Under Materiality Assessment Perform a materiality assessment to identify the material impacts, risks, and opportunities to be reported • ESRS 2 - General disclosures in full.
+Disclosure requirements and data points are mandatory for all companies ESRS Topical Standards Reporting regardless of materiality assessment.
+Materiality is first assessed on a standard level Report if Deemed Material Explain if Deemed Not Material • All other sections within ESRS are subject to a materiality assessment as depicted to the right.
+Disclosure Requirements and Data Points Reporting Materiality is then assessed at a disclosure requirement and data point level No Explanation Required if Deemed Report if Deemed Material Not Material